U.K.-born Paul has worked as a librarian and bookseller since graduating from university. He now works as a freelance writer in Florida.

 It is also not straightforward to rank snakes in terms of how dangerous they are.
-Some snakes can be potentially dangerous because they have a highly venomous bite, but they are shy and live away from humans; whereas other types are maybe less venomous, but live near humans and are more aggressive.
+Some snakes can present a potential threat because they have a highly venomous bite, but they are shy and live away from humans; whereas other types are maybe less venomous, but live near humans and are more aggressive.

 The amount of venom that a snake delivers when it bites can also vary considerably (human sensitivity to venom varies too).
 Other factors, such as the size of the fangs can also play a role.